eProsima/Fast-DDS/examples/C++/HelloWorldExampleTCP/README.txt

 To launch this test open two different consoles:

 In the first one launch: ./HelloWorldExampleTCP publisher (or HelloWorldExampleTCP.exe publisher on windows).
-In the second one: ./HelloWorldExampleTCP subscriber.
+In the second one: ./HelloWorldExampleTCP subscriber (or HelloWorldExampleTCP.exe subscriber on windows).

 This example includes additional options to show the capabilities of the TCP Transport on Fast DDS,